zuozhenggh/learning-library/solutions-library/ebs-move-improve/clone/clone.md

 8. You can check the status of the activity to clone the environment in the Activities page.
 The new environment is listed on the Environments page.

-## **Step 2:** Configure Local Host Files for the Cloned Environment and Log in to Oracle E-Business Suite
+## **STEP 2:** Configure Local Host Files for the Cloned Environment and Log in to Oracle E-Business Suite

 1. In the Oracle Cloud Infrastructure console, find the IP address for the Oracle E-Business Suite web entry point by navigating to Networking > Load Balancers.